Dee Bradley Baker's "All to Know About Going Pro in V.O."

 Lose your discomfort of looking like an idiot.

 A professional’s job isn’t so much hitting any single ball that comes over the plate.
-Their job is to be ready to hit any ball that comes over the plate.
+Their job is to be ready to take a good swing at any ball that comes over the plate.

 An audition is like a lotto ticket someone else scratches off for you.
 If you win, you’ll get the call.
 Otherwise, forget it.